microsoft/NubesGen/docs/gitops-quick-start.md

 __Tip:__ You can go to [https://shell.azure.com](https://shell.azure.com) and login with the Azure subscription you want to use.
 This will provide you with the mandatory prerequisites below (Bash, Azure CLI, and GitHub CLI).

-For the CLI to work, you need to have installed and configured the following tools:
+For setting up GitOps (using the NubesGen CLI or the manual installation), you need to have installed and configured the following tools:

 - [Bash](https://fr.wikipedia.org/wiki/Bourne-Again_shell), which is installed by default on most Linux distributions and on Mac OS X. If you're using Windows, one solution is to use [WSL](https://aka.ms/nubesgen-install-wsl).
 - [Azure CLI](https://aka.ms/nubesgen-install-az-cli).
 To login, use `az login`.